 As best you can, describe how receiving anesthesia will feel.
-For instance, the medication may be given as gas that comes out of a mask.
+For instance, the medicine may be given as gas that comes out of a mask.
 The gas may smell like bubble gum or another flavor.
 It will make your child sleepy so he or she naps during the procedure.

 Tell your child what he or she will likely see in the operating room during the surgery.
-For instance, you could mention who will be there or that the person giving your child medication to help your child nap will be in uniform.
+For instance, you could mention who will be there or that the person giving your child medicine to help your child nap will be in uniform.